Can you buy a home after a consumer proposal?

 Everyone deserves a second chance, and we often hear from people who have restructured their debts and now want to buy their own home.
 Is this realistic, and if yes, how soon is it possible?

 Will there be a chance for us to be able to get a mortgage?
-We do not have a down-payment but we want to give the builder a thousand dollars every month until the building is finished by 2016.
+We do not have a down-payment but we want to give the builder a thousand dollars every month until the building is finished in two years’ time.
 How are our chances?”

 I wrote back and said ” There will be another chance for you to qualify for a mortgage, but your husband’s proposal will have to be settled first.
 I don’t know what the terms of your own consolidation are – does not sound like a consumer proposal, but let’s assume that must be dealt with too.”